okdewit/go-utils/README.md

 # go-utils
-Collection of golang utility & testing functions
+Collection of some personal golang utility & testing functions

 ## Disclaimer